Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: ABUNDANCE OF PBH

-where $P_S(q)$ is the power spectrum of curvature perturbation and $W (x)$ is the smooth window function \cite{Young:2019osy, Tokeshi:2020tjq}, here, we have adopted the most commonly used Gaussian form $W (x)=\mathrm{exp}(-x^2/2)$.
+here, $P_S(q)$ is the power spectrum of curvature perturbation, and $W (x)$ is the smoothing window function \cite{Young:2019osy, Tokeshi:2020tjq}.
+We adopt the commonly used Gaussian form $W (x)=\mathrm{exp}(-x^2/2)$.

-In Fig. (\ref{FTQ}), we obtain the numerical solution for the abundance of PBHs formed by positive coupling, where $k_{\text {form }}=8.318\cdot10^{16}\mathrm{Mpc^{-1}}$ and the corresponding PBH mass is $M_{PBH}=5.319\cdot10^{-22}M_{\odot}$.
+In Fig.~\ref{FTQ}, we present the numerical abundance of PBHs formed by the positive coupling of the Lorentzian function to the Starobinsky potential, the parameter values correspond to Eq.(\ref{CS1}), with $k_{\text {form }}=8.318\cdot10^{16}\mathrm{Mpc^{-1}}$ and the corresponding PBH mass is $M_{PBH}=5.319\cdot10^{-22}M_{\odot}$.
 We separately plotted the effects of different threshold densities on the abundance of PBHs.
 The results has shown that the abundance of PBHs is inversely proportional to the threshold density.
-The numerical results indicate that when the threshold density is $\delta_c=0.35$, the abundance of PBHs is approximately $2.9\cdot10^{-5}$, which corresponds to the upper limit of the abundance of PBH predicted by BBN \cite{Carr:2009jm}.
-It should be noted that due to Hawking radiation, PBHs with initial mass of less than $10^{15}g$ have now evaporated and cannot constitute current dark matter.
-However, small-mass black holes will emit a large number of particles due to Hawking radiation \cite{Hawking:1974rv}, which may have a significant impact on the early universe's BBN.
-The impact on BBN is the subject of future work and will not be further analyzed here.
+Specifically, for $\delta_c=0.35$, the PBH abundance is approximately $2.9\cdot10^{-5}$, which corresponds to the upper limit inferred from BBN \cite{Carr:2009jm}.
+It is worth noting that PBHs with initial masses below $10^{15}g$ would have already evaporated due to Hawking radiation and cannot constitute dark matter today.
+Nevertheless, such low-mass black holes emit copious particles via Hawking radiation \cite{Hawking:1974rv}, potentially affecting big bang nucleosynthesis in the early universe.
+A detailed investigation of this BBN impact is left for future work and will not be pursued here.

-Negative coupling can also lead to a significant enhancement of the power spectrum on small scales, which consequently facilitates the production of PBHs.
-In Fig. (\ref{FOX}), we numerically solved the abundance of PBHs formed by Starobinsky potential with negative coupling form, the plot reveals that at wavenumber $k=2.57\cdot10^{13}\mathrm{Mpc^{-1}}$ and the corresponding PBH mass is $M_{PBH}=5.57\cdot10^{-15}M_{\odot}$.
-This mass corresponds to the PBH within the mass range of asteroids, the constraint within this mass range is WD \cite{Graham:2015apa}, FL \cite{Barnacka:2012bm}, NS \cite{Capela:2013yf}.
-The PBH abundance reaches 0.01 when the threshold density is $\delta_c=0.4$.
-Naturally, a slight lowering of the threshold density would further increase the PBH abundance.
+Negative coupling can also significantly enhance the power spectrum on small scales, thereby facilitating PBH formation.
+In Fig.~\ref{FOX}, we present the abundance of PBHs formed by Starobinsky potential with negative coupling, the parameter values correspond to Eq. (\ref{NC}), with $k=2.57\cdot10^{13}\mathrm{Mpc^{-1}}$ and the corresponding PBH mass is $M_{PBH}=5.57\cdot10^{-15}M_{\odot}$.
+This mass lies within the asteroid mass window, which is constrained by observations of WD \cite{Graham:2015apa}, FL \cite{Barnacka:2012bm}, NS \cite{Capela:2013yf}.
+For a threshold density $\delta_c = 0.4$, the PBH abundance reaches $0.01$.
+As expected, a slight decrease in $\delta_c$ would further increase the abundance.